USS Howorth: Okinawa

 Following the damage sustained at Okinawa, Howorth returned to the United States for repairs.
 She arrived at Mare Island Naval Shipyard in California on 2 May 1945.
 Repairs were completed by early July, and after a brief shakedown cruise in July, she set sail for Pearl Harbor on 15 July.
 The ship was en route to Adak, Alaska on 15 August, when the news of the Japanese surrender reached the ship.

 Post-war

 Howorth being sunk of San Clemente Island, 8 March 1962.
+The forward funnel cap can be seen blown into the air by the explosion.